PrinceP/Mobile-Computing-Project/README.md

 usage \n

       python frame_generation.py --input sample_vid.mp4 --output sample_frame --frames .1

+      --input full path to video
+      --output folder where frames will be stored --frames fps in float format only.

 It will create a folder of given output, based on the frame per sec argument.
 Default fps is 1.
 Needed software - ffmpeg